spacetelescope/romancal/docs/roman/outlier_detection/outlier_detection.rst

 during processing includes:

 #.
 The ``save_open`` parameter gets set to `False`
-   when opening the input :py:class:`~romancal.datamodels.ModelContainer` object.
+   when opening the input :py:class:`~romancal.datamodels.container.ModelContainer` object.
+This forces all input models in the input :py:class:`~romancal.datamodels.container.ModelContainer` to get written out to disk.
-   This forces all input models in the input :py:class:`~romancal.datamodels.ModelContainer` or :py:class:`~romancal.datamodels.CubeModel` to get written out to disk.
-The ModelContainer then uses the filename of the input model during subsequent processing.
+   It then uses the filename of the input model during subsequent processing.

 #.
 The ``in_memory`` parameter gets passed to the :py:class:`~romancal.resample.ResampleStep`
    to set whether or not to keep the resampled images in memory or not.
 By default,